- Iron supplements for pregnant women

 - Vitamin and mineral Supplements to support breastfeeding

-- The importance of taking care of YOU postnatally
+- The importance of taking care of yourself postnatally

 Are postnatal vitamins important?

-A great way to ensure you have all the right vitamins and mineral, in addition to a balanced diet, ist to take a supplement.
-This means you get all you need and it’s one less thing to stress about.
+A great way to ensure you have all the right vitamins and mineral, in addition to a balanced diet, is to take a supplement.
+This means you get all you need, and it’s one less thing to stress about.

 The best vitamins and minerals to take postpartum/postnatally

-Taking a complete supplement such as Active Iron Pregnancy Plus, which contains everything you need is ideal.
+Taking a complete supplement such as Active Iron Pregnancy, which contains everything you need is ideal.
+Active Iron Pregnancy contains non-constipating Active Iron plus a complete time-release multivitamin providing all the key nutrients for mum and baby.

 Iron